imazen/Imazen.NativeDependencyManager/README.md

 * C++/CLI apps should use delay-loading of their dependencies if they want to internally specify the feed or dependencies.

-# Implementation

-Runtime compatibility checks

-Determine if a (win32, clr, mac, or linux) dynamic library or executable will work in the current (or an arbitrary) runtime.

-* [x] BinaryParser - Read type, platform, architecture(s) of any file.
-* [ ] EnvironmentProfile - Represents an exeuction environment
-* [ ] CompatChecker - Compare IBinaryInfo to an EnvironmentProfile to see if it is compatible.

-xplat dylib loading

-* [ ] (NativeLoader) - Load (if not loaded) native DLLs from specific locations with dlopen/LoadLibraryEx, dlclose/UnloadLibraryEx.
-P/Invoke otherwise uses a limited search path.
-* [ ] (ManagedLoader) - Load managed assemblies

-Search paths

-* [ ] SearchPath - Pair directories with optional arch/plat expectations.
-Perhaps add exclusions?
-* [ ] ConventionalSearch - Conventional search for a `/bin /bin/x86 /bin/Win32 /bin/x64` layout.
-* [ ] ConventionalMultiPlatSearch - Conventional search for multi-plat layout - /bin /bin/linux /bin/win /bin/mac /bin/x86 /bin/x86/linux /bin/x86/win /bin/x86/mac /bin/Win32 /bin/x64 ...
-* [ ] DevSearch - look recursively throughout entire project folder for candidates.

-File-based constraints

-* [ ] BuildTimeConstraint - requires that the dependency has been built within a given TimeSpan
-* [ ] RelativeBuildTimeConstraint - requires the dependency has been built within a TimeSpan of a reference binary's build time.
-* [ ] CompatibleConstraint - wrapper for CompatChecker + BinaryParsers

-Direct locating (no versioning, recursion, or indirect loading)

-* [ ] DirectLocator - Takes a search path and a set of constraints that operate on file names

 Indirect/transitive dependency management